 The wise father said something like; “Son I love you not because of what you‘ve done for me but because of who you are, you’re my son.
 I love your younger brother not for what he has or hasn’t done.
 But for who he is, he’s my son also.”
 One wonders which son drifted further from the father in this story.
 We know the younger son was reconciled, but the story is unclear about the fate of the older.
 It is an amazing thing to behold that the older son was willing to break relationship with the father because of His kindness to a sinner.
 This is what the Pharisees stumbled over with Jesus.
 He didn’t play by the rules as they understood them.
 He lived by the rule of love!
 Let us be careful not to follow in the older brother’s footsteps.
 Let’s be sure we are serving God because we are humble and grateful servants, who are still blown away by the fact that God calls us sons.

-Secondly, you must accept the fact that in the heart of every person, a “breaking of the self-life” must take place before God can come to their rescue.
-We all must undergo this nature change if we are going to be saved, there are no exceptions.
+Secondly, you must accept the fact that in the heart of every wayward person, a “breaking of the self-life” must take place before God can come to their rescue.
 After all, to have a Savior means we need to be saved from something.
-As we understand this fundamental change that must take place in the heart of a back-slidder, we as their loved ones will know better what to believe and expect as we pray for them.
+As we understand this fundamental change that must take place in the heart of a back-slider, we as their loved ones will know better what to believe and expect as we pray for them.
 We must remember that we aren’t looking for an outward change in their behavior, but rather a deep fundamental transformation in their heart.

 Thirdly, we also will better understand that our loved ones aren’t rejecting us as much as they are rejecting God and His Word.
 Yes, it hurts when they leave us, but it is more about them rejecting God’s ways than ours.
 Their deliverance begins when they realize they have sinned against heaven.
 Always remember that God also sheds the same tears for them as He does for us when we forsake Him.
 Therefore we should never have a superior attitude towards anyone; regardless of the sin they are involved in.